ZupIT/beagle-docs/content/en/Resources/Customization/Beagle for Web/Advanced topics/Rendering.md

 Contexts are defined, referenced and manipulated in the JSON of the view.
 But what if you want to access data of the application and not the view itself?
 Beagle offers a feature called "[**Global context**](/api/global-context)" that is able to deal with this scenario, but suppose there is no Global context, you can still implement this behavior by using the AfterViewSnapshot lifecycle.

-Let's say you have a financial application and you want to show the user's balance.You need to guarantee that, in every re-render the most recent value for the balance will be used.
+Let's say you have a financial application and you want to show the user's balance.
+You need to guarantee that, in every re-render, the most recent value for the balance will be used.

 ```text
 {